 Causes and Symptoms of Norovirus Infection

 Norovirus infection causes gastroenteritis, which is an inflammation of the stomach and the small and large intestines.
-Noroviruses is by far the leading cause of foodborne illness outbreaks in Minnesota.
+Norovirus is by far the leading cause of foodborne illness outbreaks in Minnesota and the rest of the US.

 Norovirus is not a “new” virus, but interest in it is growing as more is learned about how frequently noroviruses cause illness in people.